CT-P/CT-P.github.io/index.md

 I am a [Political Science PhD candidate](https://www.ipz.uzh.ch/de/personen/mitarbeitende/ctrina.html) at the University of Zurich (UZH), Switzerland.

 My research focuses on political competition, specifically on the use of rhetoric as tool for parties to atract voters.
 I am interested in questions such as how can populism be identified in political speech?
 Under what conditions does populism successfully attract voters, and why?
-Methodologically, I primarily use computational social science methods and game theory to answer these questions.
+Methodologically, I primarily use computational social science methods to answer these questions.
 ## Table of Contents
 1. [Publications](#publications)
 2. [Grants](#grants)